aninda20/document-transmission-system/README.md

 # Document Transmission System
 # Overview
-This system facilitates secure communication between two entities, Alice and Bob, using SSL/TLS for encryption.
+This project facilitates secure communication between two entities, Alice and Bob, using SSL/TLS for encryption.
 It ensures the integrity and confidentiality of the data transmitted.

 # File Structure
 1. alice.py: Script for Alice's end of the communication.